-Today’s newer technologies allow for individual customization you a more natural and a more enjoyable hearing experience!
+Today’s newer technologies allow for individual customization, giving you a more natural and a more enjoyable hearing experience!

 Today’s hearing aids are much more advanced than those available just a few years ago.
 Most of these improvements are due to recent breakthroughs in hearing aid technologies.
 The newer technologies:

 - Deliver the clearest, purest sound ever developed

 - Offer unique features that preserve natural speech while separating out background noise